June 10, 2024

 if, a Foundation for Radical Possibility, focuses on people living at the intersections of systems of oppression across race, class, and gender identities.
 By centering the leadership of Black people and people of the global majority and using a participatory grantmaking model, if works to transform the philanthropic sector through community power-building.

-As two women of color in a white, male-dominated sector, if’s co-CEOs Bennett and Le have each experienced microagressions, feelings of not belonging, and power imbalances.
+As two women of color in a white, male-dominated sector, if’s co-CEOs Bennett and Le have each experienced microaggressions, feelings of not belonging, and power imbalances.
 Their combination of personal experiences and complementary skillsets aligned with if’s mission to transform the philanthropic sector, de-center power, and support those most affected by racism.
 In other words, it became clear that they could lead an organization as allies to their community partners.

 if Co-CEO Hanh Le Hanh Le, Co-CEO